Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Add testing of HP86/87 Save and restore to test function "CRT 4"
 -   Review RMIDLE processing.
 Looks like the SDBATCH might not have been finished

+## Commit \#126 06/13/2021

+Changes:

+-   Add new diagnostic command SDCID that reports technical information about the SD Card